djalbat/reaction/README.md

 - The examples have been moved to the `es6` folder.
 - In the examples, the static `run()` methods and spurious classes have been replaced with functions.
 - The dependency on [Redux](https://github.com/reactjs/redux) has been replaced with a [barebones, local implementation](https://github.com/djalbat/Reaction/blob/master/es6/examples/redux.js).
+- All children can now be arrays of elements, not just the first.

 ## Installation